NitkiewiczArtur/Gallery/README.md

 ## Getting Started

-1.Copy/download the repository from github and open it with IDE like Intellij.
+1 Copy/download the repository from github and open it with IDE like Intellij.

-2.Open MySQL Workbench and execute data.sql file from target folder
+2 Open MySQL Workbench and execute following command:

+        create databse gallery;

-3.Go to application.properties in resource folder and fill parameters below
+3 Go to application.properties in resource folder and fill parameters below

     spring.datasource.url=jdbc:mysql://${MYSQL_HOST:localhost}:3306/gallery
     spring.datasource.username= "Your MySQL username"
-    spring.datasource.password= "Your MySQL password"
+    spring.datasource.password= "Your MySQL password" 4 Launch the app to let hibernate create all database tables.

+5 Execute data.sql in MySQL Workbench.

-4.Login with following accounts and have fun ;)
+6 Login with following accounts and have fun ;)

     To login as Photographer use following account:
     Login : arli